PRAXIS: Integrating Program Analysis with Observability for Root-Cause Analysis: Introduction

 \section{Introduction}

-Production cloud incidents cost on average over \$2M per hour~\cite{newrelic_2025_report,newrelic_2025}.
-While operational mitigation actions such as reboot, restart, scale-out, and rollback can resolve many such incidents, approximately 24\% remained unresolved by operational mitigation~\cite{ghosh_2022_socc}.
-In those cases, engineers supported by tools must perform \textit{root-cause analysis} (RCA)--a diagnostic process that identifies the origin (i.e., root causes) of the failure.
+Production cloud incidents cost an average of over \$2M per hour~\cite{newrelic_2025_report,newrelic_2025}.
+While operational mitigation actions such as reboot, restart, scale-out, and rollback can resolve many such incidents, approximately 24\% are not resolved by operational mitigation~\cite{ghosh_2022_socc}.
+In those cases, engineers supported by tools must perform \textit{root-cause analysis} (RCA), a diagnostic process that identifies the origin (i.e., root causes) of a failure.
 When RCA is ineffective, outages can be prolonged and highly disruptive~\cite{monzo_2017_outage,reddit_pi_day_outage,aws_message_101925,prince_cloudflare_outage_2025}.

-This paper introduces \textbf{\agent}, an orchestrator that manages and deploys an agentic workflow for diagnosing code- and configuration-caused cloud incidents. \agent employs a large language model (LLM)-driven structured traversal over two types of graph: (1) a service dependency graph (\sgraph) that captures microservice-level dependencies; and (2) a hammock- block~\cite{johnson_pst_1994,fubo_hammock_2004} program dependence graph (\graph) that captures code-level dependencies for each microservice.
+This paper introduces \textbf{\agent}, an orchestrator that manages and deploys an agentic workflow for diagnosing code- and configuration-caused cloud incidents. \agent employs an LLM-driven structured traversal over two types of graph: (1) a service dependency graph (\sgraph) that captures microservice-level dependencies; and (2) a hammock- block~\cite{johnson_pst_1994,fubo_hammock_2004} program dependence graph (\graph) that captures code-level dependencies for each microservice.
 Together, these graphs efficiently encode microservice- and code-level dependencies.
 By explicitly and jointly imposing both microservices and code dependency structures in the agentic RCA workflow, \agent extends the diagnosis beyond observability symptoms, making it capable of identifying and explaining root causes that lie in code or configurations.
-We demonstrate the breadth of \agent using 30 real-world examples, integrated into a comprehensive benchmark which is in the process of being open-sourced.
+We demonstrate the breadth of \agent using 30 real-world examples, integrated into a comprehensive benchmark that is open-sourced.